Francesca Annunziata

 Events, celebrations, parades

-Each year, there are different ways to participate in the remembrance of this important historical day, from North to South.
-In addition to the solemn celebrations, and processions in Rome there is the traditional airshow of the Frecce Tricolore, an authentically Italian spectacle by the Italian Air Force's National Aerobatic Patrol.
+Each year, there are different ways to participate in the remembrance of this important historical day, from North to South, with solemn commemorations, marches, and various events.